LoganTHarvell/LoganTHarvell.github.io/_posts/2020-06-28-keepers-of-the-trees.md

 I also developed an offscreen player indicator mechanic to help the players find each other if they end up outside the camera view.

-{% include youtubePlayer.html id=page.youtubeIdPlayerIndicator %}
+{% include youTubePlayer.html id=page.youTubeIdPlayerIndicator %}

 #### Camera Options